 - To indicate interest, the parent fills out the HCOS application for Distributed Learning Enrolment at the HCOS website.(NOTE: Only Enrolled students receive assistance from our HCOS SE program; “Registered" students do not).

 - The Registrar calls the parent to discuss Distributed Learning (DL) and general program offerings and requirements.
 If the student is a Special Needs (SE) student, the Registrar connects with the SE Regional Administrator (RA) to discuss teacher availability, regional dynamics, etc.

 - If there is potential for a good fit, the SE Regional Administrator (RA) calls the parent to discuss SE program requirements, SE funded categories, and documentation necessary for HCOS to apply for supplemental funding.

 - If both the parent and SE RA agree that HCOS is a good fit for the family, and a teacher is available in the region, then the SE student is conditionally accepted.

 - After the HCOS SE Office has received all supporting documentation from the parent and the SE administration is able to approve an SE category designation, then the student is accepted into the SE program.

 - The SE teacher contacts the family to set up the first home visit and begin Individual Education Plan (IEP) collaboration and programming.
-There will be a minimum of four home visits throughout the school year.
+There will be a minimum of three home visits throughout the school year.

 Program and Delivery